-Elaine Slater, author of the upcoming novel Into Another Bed provided this review of former literary agent Mark Malatesta.
+Elaine Slater, author of the novel Into Another Bed (not yet published), provided this review of former literary agent Mark Malatesta.
 Elaine worked with Mark to improve her query letter and other pitch materials to get the attention of literary agents.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Elaine Slater.

 Mark Malatesta Review by Elaine Slater